BUILD A STREAMING PC (click to jump ahead)

 While for gaming the amount of cores of your processor isn't as important, for streaming it most certainly is, and so you should aim to get one with as many cores as possible if you're aiming for a silky smooth high-quality stream.
 We'd recommend a quad-core at the minimum, with 6-8 cores or more being ideal.

 Twitch mentions an Intel Core i5-4670 or AMD equivalent in their official minimum recommended requirements.
-So it would be wise to listen to them and stick to either an Intel Core i5 or an AMD Ryzen 5 if you want to avoid problems with streaming.
+So it would be wise to listen to them and stick to either an Intel Core i5 or an AMD Ryzen 5 at the minimum if performance and quality of your streams is important to you.

 However, these CPUs are in the mid sort of range when it comes to streaming, and in an ideal world you'll want to go for the next step up in the Intel Core i7 or AMD Ryzen 7 series for the very best results.
 Intel has the slight edge here with its QuickSync hardware encoder so we recommend an i7 if possible, but AMD's are no slouch.